espocrm/documentation/docs/development/api.md

 !!! note

-    API client implementations (available below) do most of work for you: add needed headers, handle autentication, parameters, etc.
+    API client implementations (available below) do most of work for you: add needed headers, handle authentication, parameters, etc.

 In this article: